OpenFn/docs/docs/apps/primero.md

 ### Integration tips

-- There is no data forwarding option.
-Primero cases must be fetched using the API.
+- Data forwarding can be enabled in Primero.
+There is a webhook that can forward case information to a designated URL endpoint (e.g., OpenFn Inbox).
+This data forwarding can happen automatically on insert of a new case, as well as on-demand when a user clicks the `Sync` button (which may be added to the page layout if this feature is in use).
 - Each Primero `case` has a `case_id` which can be used as an external identifier in the destination system.
 - Each Primero case also has a `record_id` which is the id in the URL for each case